 The road descends from alpine forests onto rounded sage covered hills.
 Tucked between dusty green shrubs, robust lupine clusters glow unearthly blue-purple.
 Pulling over, next to a small grove of aspen, the lupine mass into cushions of color tucked beneath.
 I prayed hard to see such sights on this trip.
 Signs reading “Ranch for Sale” press on my heart and better judgement.
 A brief but powerful image of cowboy boots, a saddled quarter horse, my Bailey wide brim hat dipping down, an oiled duster flash through my gaga brain.

 When my sanity returns, I find I am heading toward Walden.
-A vast basin on the right, Arapahoe National Wildlife Preserve glows from stuggling sunshine.
+A vast basin on the left, Arapahoe National Wildlife Preserve glows from stuggling sunshine.
 Ponds and veined tributaries twist their way through the verdant riparian expanse, a high country version of desert oasis.

 Taking the longer, less travelled route toward Willow Creek Pass, I scan the surrounding mountain ranges; Never Summer, Medicine Bow and Rabbit Ears.
 All are capped in snow, engulfed in weather, big and blustery.
 This is North Park.
-Thirty miles wide, 45 miles long, with less than a handful of other travels during the entire crossing.
+Thirty miles wide, 45 miles long, with less than a handful of other travelers during the entire crossing.
 Not a tree in sight.
-The western side of Rocky Mountain NP slides by to my right as a half a dozen rain showers plunge down in a 180 degree visual drama.
+The western side of Rocky Mountain NP slides by to my left as a half a dozen rain showers plunge down in a 180 degree visual drama.

 All I kept thinking is “Lord, there is so much snow”.
 The rain spits and then unleashes a deluge.
 The rivers are all meeting their banks, ponds full, and the mountains pregnant with a motherlode of white spike in the distance.